cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

      2. Reflecting back the affective meaning
      3. Mirroring back the latent meaning
    * Validation renders legitimacy to patient's experiences
 2. **Consistent therapist stance**:
    * Mutual exchange and collaboration through verbal exchange is important, welcome, and beneficial
 3. **Explicit ground rules of verbal discourse**:
    * Make explicit the rules of collaborative verbal dialogue for insecurely attached patients
    * Encourage full disclosure and following basic rules of psychotherapy (saying whatever comes to mind)
    * Address issues like long silences, speaking softly, or not following the rules of verbal communication
 4. **Active listening**:
    * Listen attentively and reflect back what was heard
    * Encourage patient's self-reflection
 5. **Emotional regulation**:
    * Help patients regulate their emotions during therapy sessions
    * Validate emotions and help them understand the emotional significance of their experiences
 6. **Repair ruptures**:
    * Address misunderstandings or disagreements between patient and therapist
    * Repair any negative interactions that may occur
 7. **Establish new levels of awareness**:
    * Help patients gain insight into their thoughts, feelings, and behaviors
    * Encourage exploration of unconscious processes
 8. **Brokering the process of change**:
    * Facilitate the patient's understanding of the therapeutic process
    * Help them navigate the challenges and transitions during therapy
 9. **Address attachment injuries**:
    * Address past attachment injuries and their impact on current relationships
    * Help patients develop new ways of relating and healing from these injuries
 10. **Explore relational patterns**:
     * Identify and address maladaptive relational patterns
     * Encourage the development of more adaptive relational patterns
 11. **Consolidate gains**:
     * Help patients consolidate their therapeutic gains
     * Encourage the application of new skills and insights in daily life

 These steps aim to activate the cooperative/collaborative communication system in patients with insecure attachment, leading to a more effective therapeutic process.

-### In addition to sometimes letting the patient know verbally, as above, that we can’t hear what he or she is 255 saying, we find it useful at times to u

-**Establishing Collaborative Verbal Communication**

 **Strategies for Soft-Spoken Patients**: